ashutsha/-BioProject-ASH/README.md

 # -BioProject-ASH
 BioProject
+Download the Project and import.
-Please note due to jars, you might just need to update the maven project again.
+Incase any ! mark on project, please update the maven project again.
 Right click on the Project
 Goto maven option
 Select Update Project